IamConstantine/LeetCodeFiddle/README.md

 11. [Character Replacement](https://leetcode.com/problems/longest-repeating-character-replacement) - use a sliding window to figure out the valid char set.
 12. [Count Pallindromic Substrings](https://leetcode.com/problems/palindromic-substrings) - use an expand around center approach.
 13. [Score of Parantheses](https://leetcode.com/problems/score-of-parentheses) - count cores ie ().
+14. [Minimize result using parantheses](https://leetcode.com/problems/minimize-result-by-adding-parentheses-to-expression) - use a precalculated list of combinations for each number and then pair up every combination.

 #### **Array**